ken-kaiser/Bato-Bato-Pick/README.md

 1. Choose your move: **Bato (Rock)**, **Papel (Paper)**, or **Gunting (Scissors)**.
 2. Watch the fists shake with the chant: “Bato… Bato… Pick!”
 3. Both choices are revealed perfectly.
-3. Winner of round is announced.
+4. Winner of round is announced.
-4. First to reach the target score (3, 4, or 5) wins the game!
+5. First to reach the target score (3, 4, or 5) wins the game!
+6. Select a Difficulty to change CPU challenge.
+7. Build up a win streak to see special streak messages!
-5. Reset anytime with the **RESET** button.
+8. Reset anytime with the **RESET** button.

 ---